michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

 ### vite

-handles tsc/esbuild, dev server with hot reload, production builds, etc.
+- handles tsc/esbuild, dev server with hot reload, production builds, etc.

 #### vite-plugin-zip-pack

-itch website expects a .zip with an index.html inside, this handles that
+- itch website expects a .zip with an index.html inside, this handles that

+### vitest

+- vitest is a test runner that seamlessly integrates with vite

 ### prettier

-prettier prevents any formatting bikeshedding
+- prettier prevents any formatting bikeshedding

 ### eslint

-eslint helps catch common code quality issues
+- eslint helps catch common code quality issues

 #### eslint-config-prettier

-eslint CAN do formatting stuff, but this extension disables those rules so that it doesn't collide with prettier
+- eslint CAN do formatting stuff, but this extension disables those rules so that it doesn't collide with prettier

 ## todos